DanielHindi/aws-s3-zipper/README.md

 Takes an amazon s3 bucket folder and zips it to a:
 * Stream
 * Local File
+* Local File Fragments (zip multiple files broken up by max number of files or size)
 * S3 File (ie uploads the zip back to s3)
+* S3 File Fragments (upload multiple zip files broken up by max number of files or size)

 ###2.
 Differential zipping
 It also allows you to do *differential* zips.
-Youc an save the key of the last file you zipped and then zip files that have been uploaded after the last zip.
+You can save the key of the last file you zipped and then zip files that have been uploaded after the last zip.

 ###3.
+Fragmented Zips
+If a zip file has the potential of getting too big.
+You can provide limits to breakup the compression into multiple zip files.
+You can limit based on file count or total size (pre zip)

+###4.
 Filter Files to zip
 You can filter out files you dont want zipped based on any criteria you need